hollowken/multiSnake/README.md

-Multiplayer snake game using node.js and phaser.
+Snake game for 2 players using node.js and phaser.